 I took a few videos of Alexandra Park and the StrEatLife Festival here:

 This was taking place inside Alexandra Palace on the same 2 days as the StrEatLife Festival (which was outdoors).
 So that was another reason to go there, to check that out as well.
 I should note that I have absolutely no interest in getting a tattoo for myself, it’s not for me.
 But it’s still fascinating to see the artistic creations of the tattooists.
 There was even a taxidermy stall and a display of classic cars, and a few stalls selling t-shirts, jackets and other garments.

 If the show had just been about that, then it wouldn’t have interested me on its own.
 However, there was a lot of other entertainment going on there as well, and that’s what really made it worthwhile.
 There were fashion shows of lingerie, urban clothing, latex and more, there were acts like the Circus Of Horrors (including a contortionist and a hula-hooping dancer), performers playing with fire (including Fireman Dave), and burlesque dancing with Aurora Galore.

-And there were also singers and bands playing, including a band called The Outers (I saw them covering a Radiohead song), and a lady called Bella McKendree who had a lovely voice, and a couple of guys who have formed a band called Gay Bum.
+And there were also singers and bands playing, including a band called The Outers (I saw them covering a Radiohead song), and a lady called Bella McKendree who had a lovely voice and will soon be releasing her debut album.
+Plus there were a couple of guys who have formed a band called Gay Bum.
 Yes, that really is their name.
 They don’t take themselves too seriously, and their songs are quite funny, with very dark humour sometimes.